Skip to main content

 Biography

 Basmah Rahman's research focuses on Canadian Black, Indigenous and People of Colour (BIPOC) literature and intersections of identity representation within public education systems.
 As an Ontario Certified Teacher and English Language Learner's instructor, Basmah prioritizes inclusive literacy models to further student engagement and representation in classrooms.
-She is interested in anti-oppressive teaching pedagogies that centre community engagement.
+Her research uses an inter-disciplinary framework of literary and pedagogical studies.
+Areas of study include, but are not limited to, Canadian literatures, Canadian education, diaspora studies, pedagogical studies, and anti-oppression.

 Awards and Recognition